21wh1a1261-PREMALATHA/Sample/README.md

 # Bookstore
-This is the sample project
+This is the MERN project